-Social media is an important part when it comes to driving traffic to the website and plays an important role in marketing the website as well.
+Social Media is an important part when it comes to driving traffic to the website and plays an important role in marketing the website as well.
 But a common mistake that many websites make is that they add too many sharing options.
 This not only irritates the users but also slow down the website.
 So, websites must focus on using plugins that are not only simple but also create minimal ‘drag’ on your own site as well.

 10. Disable the Trackbacks and Pingbacks

-Trackbacks are manual and Pingbacks are the automatic tools which allow the website owners to know when their sites’ links have been copied on another website or a blog.
+Trackbacks are manual and Pingbacks are the automatic tools that allow the website owners to know when their sites’ links have been copied on another website or a blog.
 Unless you are going to do something with the information, many of these pingbacks and trackbacks are nothing but spam, which can slow down the website.
 So, just disable from the settings and you are good to go.